Quartus Prime: Lite Edition

-The Lite Edition is a free version of Quartus Prime that can be downloaded for free.
-This edition provided compilation and programming for a limited number of Intel FPGA devices.
-The low-cost Cyclone family of FPGAs is fully supported by this edition, as well as the MAX family of CPLDs, meaning small developers and educational institutions have no overheads from the cost of development software.
+The Lite Edition is the free version of Quartus Prime Standard Edition and lacks certain features such as partial reconfiguration, design partitioning, register retiming and transceiver link analysis tools.
+This edition provides compilation and programming for a limited number of Altera FPGA devices, mainly the low-cost Cyclone FPGAs, as well as the MAX family of CPLDs.
+This enables small developers and educational institutions access to development tools without overhead from the cost of development software.

 Standard Edition

-The Standard Edition supports an extensive number of FPGA devices but requires a license.
+The Standard Edition supports an extensive number of FPGA devices and is more full-featured than the Lite Edition, but requires a paid license.

 Pro Edition

-The Pro Edition supports only the latest FPGA devices.
+The Pro Edition is a newer version of the tools with the latest features and supporting recent Altera FPGA device families.
+Typically the Pro Edition requires a paid license, but for certain device families, Altera offers a free license.